Skip to main content

-AI Audit Pricing: What Consultants Actually Charge in 2026 (Real Numbers)
+AI Audit Pricing: What Consulting Firms Actually Charge

 Why AI Audit Pricing Is More Complex Than Traditional IT Audits

 A traditional IT audit evaluates defined systems.
 Infrastructure, security controls, specific software.
-You're checking boxes against known standards like ISO 27001 or SOC 2.
+You're checking boxes against known standards like ISO/IEC 27001 or SOC 2.

-An AI transformation audit evaluates the entire business.
+An AI readiness assessment evaluates the entire business.
 You're looking across departments, workflows, and revenue lines to identify where AI creates the highest ROI.
 The deliverable isn't a compliance checklist.
 It's a financial case with dollar figures tied to the client's actual operations.
+For a full comparison of tools that support this kind of work, see my breakdown of the best AI consulting tools.

 That changes the pricing math in three ways.